pasierb/cv/cv.md

   - English - fluent;
   - German - begginer;
   - Swiss German - can order a beer;
-- dog lover (happily have one as a part of family)
+- dog lover (happily have one as a part of family);
 - gamer (mostly FPS shooters, e.g., Destiny, Battlefield);
 - basketball player (currently playing for [LK Zug](http://www.lkz-basketball.ch/) in 1.
 Liga regional);
 - might-have-been archaeologist;